openPMD/openPMD-standard/EXT_ED-PIC.md

                               `positionOffset` record to select particles
                               in patches "by cell"

-  - `id`
-    - type: *(uint64 / UNSIGNED8)*
-    - description: a globally-unique identifying integer for each particle, that can be used to, e.g., track particles.
-This identifying integer should be truly unique within the simulation; in particular, even among different species, two particles should not have the same id.
-                       Also, when a particle exits the simulation box, its identifying integer should not be reassigned to a new particle.
-    - advice to implementors: must have `weightingPower = 0` and `unitDimension = (0., ..., 0.)` (dimensionless)

   - `boundElectrons`
     - type: *(float)* or *(int)* or *(uint)*
     - description: number of bound electrons of an ion/atom;